-Today we’re revisiting my Arizona kitchen makeover…we have since sold that second home and had multiple offers so it was a big success for us.
-While we have gutted and renovated many kitchens as real life DIY home renovators (translation: no crew, small budget, no flipping business), this project was a bit different.
-Since we didn’t have the luxury of time or access to our power tools at home, the goal was to avoid demo and dust.
-Hence, Before & After DIY Serene Kitchen Makeover: Smart Upgrades, No Demo or Dust tells the story of our upgraded, gently made over, tranquil Arizona kitchen.
+We’re revisiting my Arizona kitchen makeover…we have since sold this second home (bidding war…yay!) so it was a great investment and adventure.
+While we have gutted and renovated our fair share of kitchens as real life DIYers (translation: no crew, on a budget, no flipping business), this project was different.
+Since we didn’t have the luxury of time or access to our power tools at home, the goal was to completely avoid demo and dust but dramatically improve a builder grade special.
+Hence, Before & After: Hello Lovely’s Kitchen Makeover tells the story of our upgraded, gently made over, tranquil Arizona kitchen.

 The DIY journey began here, and our goal for the forlorn, builder-grade, cookie cutter kitchen that came with our getaway home was to make it calm and ethereal, upgrade it without tearing apart, and avoid the headache of dust and construction.

 You may remember we bought this second home as a warm vacay getaway to escape treacherous Chicagoland weather.

 The home backs to a desert wash, came with a virtually maintenance-free landcape (and irrigation system), and was in wonderful condition.